vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/151/04_pra_sA.md

 I consider the dákṣam in c to be Mitra and Varuṇa’s (like the dákṣas- of vs. 3) and take divó bṛhatáḥ as an abl. of source: √yuj + abl. ‘yoke from’ is a fairly common idiom.

-Re takes apáḥ in d as ‘labor’ (“l’oeuvre (sacrée)”), but the accent is of course wrong.
+Renou takes apáḥ in d as ‘labor’ (“l’oeuvre (sacrée)”), but the accent is of course wrong.
 Moreover, as indicated in comm. to vs. 1, the waters here make a pair with the cows of 5b, both as ritual substances.